Menu

 PURPOSE

-Nonprofit Westchester's Collaborating for Equitable Contracting Initiative seeks to create a task force of government and nonprofit partners committed to advancing changes in the contracting system that:
+Nonprofit Westchester's Collaborating for Equitable Contracting Initiative promotes government and nonprofit collaboration:

 • Establish greater efficiencies in the contracting process between government and nonprofit partners,